 From October 2022

 - LEI course modules for H,M & V class

 Want to know more?
 Just check our FAQs.

 Our Frequently Asked Questions page contains lots of information about the CPD program and it will be regularly updated.
 Click here to jump to FAQs.

 Follow our CPD updates

-ESV will provide updates on the progress of CPD predominantly via this webpage and direct emails.
-Updates will also be communicated through EnergySafe Magazine, LinkedIn, Twitter and Facebook.
-If you would like to stay informed, please follow us via the links below:
+ESV will update the progress of CPD via this webpage and direct contact with licence holders.
+Updates will also be communicated through EnergySafe Magazine, and ESV’s social media channels.
+To stay informed, please follow us via the links below:

 The relevant legislative instrument putting CPD into effect can be found here and it contains considerable useful information on the program.

 Energy Safe Victoria is introducing Continuing Professional Development (CPD) to help to improve safety, competency and compliance in the electrical industry.